Ultrajai/PastProjects/README.md

   - This was code created back in 2016 when I was still in my twelfth grade
   - This code was created around the time I decided I wanted to pursue software engineering in University
   - One of the only games I luckily saved on a separate USB before I did a full reset on my computer
-  - its not finished but shows where I came from

 Personal Project 2 - Guild Management
   - There is nothing in it as of now because its not worth showing yet